 A coffee blend roasted by Little Nap Coffee.
 Credit: Manki Kim

-There are many different names for the type of roast: light, medium, dark, Vienna, City Plus, Filter, blonde…
+There are many different names for the type of roast on a label: light, medium, dark, Vienna, City Plus, Filter, blonde…

 The thing you should remember is that roasting is a process that develops the flavours and aromas already in the coffee beans.
 However, if the roaster takes the roast too far, it will create additional flavours that overwhelm the coffee’s characteristics.
 Under-roasted beans are grassy and sour.
 At the other extreme, over-roasted beans are bitter, smoky, and unpleasant.